Tumulus

 Tumuli are often categorised according to their external apparent shape.
 In this respect, a long barrow is a long tumulus, usually constructed on top of several burials, such as passage graves.
 A round barrow is a round tumulus, also commonly constructed on top of burials.
-The internal structure and architecture of both long and round barrows has a broad range; the categorization only refers to the external apparent shape.
+The internal structure and architecture of both long and round barrows have a broad range; the categorization only refers to the external apparent shape.

 The method of inhumation may involve a dolmen, a cist, a mortuary enclosure, a mortuary house, or a chamber tomb.
 Examples of barrows include Duggleby Howe and Maeshowe.

 Etymology

 The word tumulus is Latin for 'mound' or 'small hill', which is derived from the Proto-Indo-European root *teuh2- with extended zero grade *tum-, 'to bulge, swell' also found in tomb, tumor, tumescent, thumb, thigh, and thousand.

+Its synonym "howe" is derived from haugr.

 Burial accounts

 The funeral of Patroclus is described in book 23 of Homer's Iliad.
 Patroclus is burned on a pyre, and his bones are collected into a golden urn in two layers of fat.
 The barrow is built on the location of the pyre.
 Achilles then sponsors funeral games, consisting of a chariot race, boxing, wrestling, running, a duel between two champions to the first blood, discus throwing, archery and spear throwing.

 Beowulf's body in the Anglo-Saxon poem Beowulf is taken to Hronesness, where it is burned on a funeral pyre.
 During cremation, the Geats lament the death of their lord, a widow's lament being mentioned in particular, singing dirges as they circumambulate the barrow.

 Afterwards, a mound is built on top of a hill, overlooking the sea, and filled with treasure.
 A band of twelve of the best warriors ride around the barrow, singing dirges in praise of their lord.

 Parallels have also been drawn to the account of Attila's burial in Jordanes' Getica.
 Jordanes tells that as Attila's body was lying in state, the best horsemen of the Huns circled it, as in circus games.

 An Old Irish Life of Columcille reports that every funeral procession "halted at a mound called Eala, whereupon the corpse was laid, and the mourners marched thrice solemnly round the spot."